bids-standard/bids-starter-kit/src/tutorials/annotation.md

 The `events.tsv` files must also have a `duration` column indicating the duration of the event in seconds.
-At the present time, many datasets model events as instantaneous and use `n\a` in the duration column.
+At the present time, many datasets model events as instantaneous and use `n/a` in the duration column.

 Usually, `events.tsv` files have additional columns containing information about the events.
 Optional columns include `sample`, `trial_type`, `response_time`, `value`, and `HED`.

-The `events.tsv` files may contain an arbitrary number of additional columns.
+The `events.tsv` files **may** contain an arbitrary number of additional columns.
-All of these optional columns are dataset-specific, and without additional documentation will be meaningless to dataset users.
+All the optional columns are dataset-specific, and without additional documentation will be meaningless to dataset users.

-BIDS **allows**, but **does not require** documentation about the meanings of the `events.tsv` file columns and their meanings in a similarly-named `events.json` files referred to as JSON sidecars.
+BIDS **allows**, but **does not require** documentation about the meanings of the `events.tsv` file columns and their meanings in similarly-named `events.json` files referred to as JSON sidecars.

 #### Text descriptions of events